MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 Your component needs to know when it has geolocation and when it doesn't.
 It won't have the data when loads, and it may never get the data if it isn't allowed access to the phone's location or if the data isn't available for some other reason.

-You can use state to keep track of this.
-State is a feature of Class based components.
+You can use `state` to keep track of this.
+State is a feature of Class-based components.
 State is special, setting state will cause a component to render.
 This means that changing state will allow your component to redraw itself.

 Define some state in the constructor.
 Add the following to the App Class.